-Stress does not arise from the outside, but is a reaction to the external circumstances.
-Instead of 'managing' stress, the Ayurveda approach is not to let stress arise, whatever the external circumstances.
-The decisive factor is the reaction to external circumstances.
+Stress does not arise from the outside, but is a reaction to external circumstances.
+Instead of 'managing' stress, the approach is Ayurveda not letting stress arise whatever the external circumstances.
+The decisive factor here is the reaction to external circumstances.